BlogRSS Feed

 • Biodegradable plastic packaging

-For more specific sustainable packaging techniques you may want to try, check out our 5 Sustainable Packaging Techniques You Need to Try blog post.
+For more specific sustainable packaging techniques, check out the article 5 Sustainable Packaging Techniques You Need to Try.

-The excessive release of carbon dioxide into the atmosphere is one of the leading causes of climate change.
+The excessive release of carbon dioxide into the atmosphere is one of the leading causes of climate change and an important factor to consider in sustainable shipping.
 Businesses can purchase carbon offsets to compensate for the carbon emissions caused by shipping and other unsustainable practices.

 When businesses purchase carbon offsets, they fund organizations that remove or eliminate carbon emissions to compensate for the amount of carbon they produce through industrial or other means.
-When a business purchases enough offsets to counteract the amount of carbon they produce completely, carbon neutrality is considered.
+When you purchase enough offsets to completely counteract the amount of carbon you produce, your business is considered carbon neutral.

 Carbon offsets are great for the environment, but they are also a great tool to show customers you care about sustainability without putting added responsibility on their shoulders.